 - Extra contacts

 - Snacks for the planes/in between conference sessions

 - Reusable water bottle

 - Zip lock baggies for dirty clothes, wet swimsuits, etc.

 - 1 pair of dress-up/dress-down boots (wear, don’t pack)

 So there’s our list.
 You can make the most of the space in your bags by grouping your outfits together, rolling your clothes into little logs, stuffing socks and underwear into your shoes, and using your carry-on tote as additional storage space.
 Also consider buying one of those cheap toiletry container bags (like this one) to store your toiletries in.
 We hope you find this information helpful and useful.
 You may also notice many of the listed items have check boxes by them.
 Feel free to print this out and use it while you pack!
 Our CEO, Courtney Herda, is one of the speakers at this year’s PubCon.
 For more on Courtney and her speech, click here.
-We hope to see you at the next digital conference.
 Until next time, think smarter.